google/pytype/docs/developers/annotations.md

 post](http://veekaybee.github.io/2019/07/08/python-type-hints/) is a good quick overview of how type hints fit into the python ecosystem in general.

-A significant difference between annotations and typecomments is that annotations are parsed and compiled by the interpreter, even if they have no semantic meaning in the runtime code.
-From pytype's point of view, this means that we can process them as part of the regular bytecode VM (by contrast, typecomments need a [separate system](directives) to parse and integrate them into the main code).
+A significant difference between annotations and type comments is that annotations are parsed and compiled by the interpreter, even if they have no semantic meaning in the runtime code.
+From pytype's point of view, this means that we can process them as part of the regular bytecode VM (by contrast, type comments need a [separate system](directives) to parse and integrate them into the main code).
 For example, the following code:

 ```